 - With homemade goodies vs. store-bought you control the preservatives, fake colors and the nutritional value.

 - Versatile – you can make these with other seasonal berries when raspberries are not in season and even substitute frozen berries.

 - These are fairly nutritious so far as homemade granola bar type snacks go.
 A little high in calories IMO, but not bad.
-I have this other organic granola bar recipe that I’ll post soon, and it’s fun, but not quite as healthy.
-This one is packed with whole grains.
+This recipe is packed with whole grains.
 Plus these are tasty.
 My son liked them a bunch.

 I adapted the following recipe from a real recipe sent to me by Driscoll’s Berries.

 - 6 oz fresh organic raspberries – or try another berry like blackberry (yum)

 - 1/4 cup granulated organic sugar

 - 2 tablespoons cornstarch

 - 1-1/2 cups organic oats (tip – buy these in bulk – cheaper and less packaging)

 - 2/3 cup packed organic brown sugar